Thai Crab Curry Stir Fry is a perfect way to cook a meal with crab. Thai Crab curry is easy to make. The bigger the crab, the easier to cook and eat.

 Step 2.
 De-shell the crab and cut it into quarters

-And crush them with something (we use the pestle from our mortar and pestle).
+We use the pestle from our mortar and pestle.

 Then cut the crab in half…

 And in half again,